AlyaClient/alya-scripting/docs/scripting-api/entity-api.md

 The Entity API provides functions to interact with entities in the Minecraft world.

-All functions in this API are accessible through the `alya.entity` table.
+All functions in this API are accessible through the `entity` table.

 ## Entity Finding